-SPS and Sigma Pi Sigma are chapter-based organizations, with the chapters organized into 18 geographic zones nationally and internationally.
+SPS and Sigma Pi Sigma are chapter-based organizations, with the chapters organized into 18 geographic zones that span the globe.
+While chapters are chartered at the local level, each is part of SPS and Sigma pi Sigma National and has elected officials.
 Leadership of these organizations is a partnership between students and faculty.
 SPS and Sigma Pi Sigma are governed by the SPS constitution and bylaws which can be found online at spsnational.org/about/governance/constitution.

-The SPS Executive Committee 2020-21
+The SPS Executive Committee 2022-23

 The Executive Committee has the administrative, supervisory, and fiscal responsibility for the operations of the Society of Physics Students and approves all policies of the Society of Physics Students before they are implemented.
-The Executive Committee is led by the SPS President and the Sigma Pi Sigma President (both elected for two-year terms, limited to two consecutive terms), with an elected Associate Zone Councilor (AZC) representative, the DEO of AIP, an at-large member appointed by the AIP CEO, the SPS & Sigma Pi Sigma Director, and the SPS & Sigma Pi Sigma Historian.
-This committee oversees the work of the SPS National Council, provides guidance and advice to SPS National staff, and acts to ensure the health and progress of the organization.
+The Executive Committee is led by the SPS President and the Sigma Pi Sigma President (both elected for two-year terms, limited to two consecutive terms), with an elected Associate Zone Councilor (AZC) representative, the AIP Chief of Staff, an at-large member appointed by the AIP CEO, the SPS & Sigma Pi Sigma Director, and the SPS & Sigma Pi Sigma Historian.
+This committee oversees the work of the SPS Council, provides guidance and advice to SPS staff, and acts to ensure the health and progress of the organization.

-The SPS National Council 2020-21
+The SPS Council 2022-23

-The SPS National Council is the governing body for SPS and Sigma Pi Sigma.
+The SPS Council is the governing body for SPS and Sigma Pi Sigma.
 The council is comprised of an elected faculty zone councilor (ZC) and an elected student associate zone councilor (AZC) from each of the 18 zones, an elected SPS president, and an elected Sigma Pi Sigma president.
 The council composition was carefully designed with students in mind, as SPS is a community of students and faculty mentors.

 Elections occur during spring each year.
 AZCs are elected annually from each zone.
 ZCs are on a three-year election cycle.
 Elective officers may not serve more than two consecutive full terms on the Council in the same office.
 Each councilor speaks for all of the SPS and $\Sigma\Pi\Sigma$ chapters and members within their zone on matters of national importance.
-For more information about the National Council or about the election process, visit spsnational.org/about/governance/ national-council/nominations/elections.
+For more information about the National Council or about the election process, visit spsnational.org/about/governance/national-council/nominations/elections.

-Additionally, the SPS National Council is charged with evaluating, planning, and driving forward the initiatives of SPS and Sigma Pi Sigma.
-A bulk of the work done by the National Council is accomplished through committees, which are composed of ZCs, AZCs, SPS National Office staff, and invited members.
+Additionally, the SPS Council is charged with evaluating, planning, and driving forward the initiatives of SPS and Sigma Pi Sigma.
+A bulk of the work done by the National Council is accomplished through committees, which are composed of ZCs, AZCs, SPS Office staff, and invited members.
 The entire council meets several times each academic year to address society needs, initiatives, and endeavors.

-One of the most important tasks for ZCs and AZCs is to encourage communication and facilitate collaboration among the chapters within their zone and the SPS National Office.
+One of the most important tasks for ZCs and AZCs is to encourage communication and facilitate collaboration among the chapters within their zone and the SPS Office.
 To contact your ZCs and AZCs, visit spsnational.org/about/governance/national-council.
 They are an important resource for each chapter.

-To contact your ZCs and AZCs, visit
+To contact your ZCs and AZCs, visit spsnational.org/about/governance/national-council

-spsnational.org/about/governance/national-council

-The 2020-21 SPS National Council
+The 2022-23 SPS and Sigma Pi Sigma National Council